Mohammad-Talaat7/Learning/Using Multiprocessing library to parallel computing in python.md

 ## What is Synchronous and Asynchronous execution?
 - In the field of parallel computing there are two categories of executing program's processes:
 	- first of all the __Synchronous__ execution when we use it we lock critical parts of code from the main program means that the rest of processes can't access the shared variables until the __Synchronous__ process finish
-	- second of all the __Asynchronous__ execution when we use it we set no locks the program runs and finish all the process when he can as a result the order of results can mixed up but usually finish faster
+	- second of all the __Asynchronous__ execution when we use it we set no locks the program runs and finish all the process when it can as a result the order of results can mixed up but usually finish faster
 ## Python Implementation
 ### Problem Statement: Count how many numbers exist between a given range in each row?
 - The first problem is: Given a 2D matrix (or list of lists), count how many numbers are present between a given range in each row.
 We will work on the list prepared below.